Isaia Răcăciuni: Under communism

 Răcăciuni was allowed to return to regular literary life after the anti-fascist coup of 23 August 1944.
 Immediately after, he was appearing at Athénée Palace restaurant, an impromptu literary café, sharing his booth there with Ion Vinea, Franz Johannes Bulhardt, and Anastase Demian.
 In November, while living at 21 Eminescu Street, he was planning to set up his own cultural magazine, Intermezzo—with Galaction, Tita, Ștefan Baciu, Dan Petrașincu, Ieronim Șerbu, Iosif Iser and Victor Eftimiu as designated contributors.
 Obtaining vetting from the Social Democratic Party, he also sought approval from the Allied Commission, only for his application to be denied by the Soviet agent, S. A. Dangulov.
 Also then, Răcăciuni penned an article for the Jewish paper Neamul Evreesc, calling out Romanian authorities for procrastinating when it came to returning confiscated or looted assets, and describing the whole situation as a "grotesque nightmare".
-He managed to put out Dați-mi-L înapoi pe Iisus in its printed version in December 1944, followed shortly after by a reprint of his Atta Troll translation.
+He managed to put out Dați-ni'L înapoi pe Iisus in its printed version in December 1944.
+It was followed shortly after by a reprint of his Atta Troll translation.
 The local press welcomed the latter contribution as a cautionary tale about the perils of German nationalism, though, according to Perpessicius, the version was unequal, alternating "perfect lines" with imperfections of an "ursine grace".

 Between 1945 and 1948, Răcăciuni was department head at another publishing house, Editura Cugetarea.
 In 1946, he translated Dezső Szomory's Dr Alice Brönte, which was used for a production at Teatrul Mic, with Marin Iorda as director; a freak fire destroyed all the props while the company was touring with the play.
 In May 1946, Răcăciuni and Tita were admitted into the revamped Romanian Writers' Society, as part of a mass induction.
 By then, he had joined his former ECN bosses Aristide Blank and Rosetti, as well as writers Galaction, Vinea, Petre Ghiață, Valentin Saxone and Tudor Teodorescu-Braniște, in setting up the democratic-liberal club Ideea.
 It was ultimately banned in 1947, as incompatible with a planned takeover by the Romanian Communist Party.
-In the new political climate, Răcăciuni was veering toward the political left.
+In the new political climate, Răcăciuni was veering toward the political left, allowing his poems to be printed in pro-Soviet magazines, including Lazăr Beneș's Lumina.
 According to literary historian Henri Zalis, Răcăciuni, like fellow Jews Felix Aderca and Mihail Sebastian, was persuaded by the communists' doctrine on the creation of a "new democracy".
 Zalis argues that such authors had learned to mistrust capitalism, without realizing that their attitudes were helping to breed a new totalitarian order.